bs-va/encre-css/crates/encre-css-icons/README.md

 - Icons follow the text size
 - Icons follow the text color
 - Support colorful and monochrome icons
-- No request is issued client-side
+- No request is issued client-side when not using WebAssembly
+- Supports WebAssembly (SVG icons will be directly fetch client-side)

 ### Getting started